 - I’m in the let-proteins-sit-at-room-temperature-for-30-minutes-or-so-before-searing camp.
 Serious Eats may disagree, however, it certainly does not hurt anything.
 Just don’t let the lamb chops sit at room temperature for an hour and 30 minutes or you’re flirting with food safety danger.

-- This may or may not happen, but you’ll want to release any excess liquid from the anchovy paste tube or stir it back together before attempting to combine with the butter.
+- This may or may not happen, but you’ll want to release any excess liquid from the anchovy paste tube or stir it back together before attempting to combine it with the butter.
 Just like oil and water don’t mix, that liquid will not incorporate into the anchovy butter.

 - Leftover anchovy butter?
 Because the anchovy butter pairs so well with rich and savory proteins, use the rest on salmon for another quick, flavorful meal.